tongkiankiat/tp/docs/UserGuide.md

 - `4`

 **Note**
-* **DO NOT** use the '|' character when adding question contents or the question answers as that is the character used for delimiting in the save file.
 * MCQ questions have 4 options including the correct answer.
 When prompted to enter the incorrect answers, only input the **incorrect** options one at a time.